-- Show you the information they're required to post in the facility, like the number of licensed and unlicensed nursing staff. - Show you the results of the most recent SNF health inspection survey report.
+- Show you the information they're required to post in the facility like the number of licensed and unlicensed nursing staff. - Show you the results of the most recent SNF health inspection survey report.
 They must have it available for you to look at upon request.
-If the SNF was cited for any non-compliance, ask if the issues have been corrected and to see the correction plan. - Explain to you about anything you see and hear that you don't understand.
+If the SNF was cited for any non-compliance, ask if the issues have been corrected and to review the correction plan. - Explain anything you don't understand.
 For example, a person may be shouting or making unrecognizable noises.
 It may be because he or she is confused, not because they're being hurt or neglected. - Explain the quality information from Medicare.gov/care-compare.